 We recently came back from 3 weeks in Japan.
 The trip was an experience of a lifetime.
 I was especially pleased because I had the opportunity to try so many different foods.
-One of my favorites was Yurinchi Chicken!
+A Japanese Fried Chicken dish called Yurinchi Chicken was one of my favorites!

 What is Yurinchi Chicken?

 Yurinchi chicken is the Japanese version of Chinese style fried chicken.
-It is usually made with chicken thighs with the skin on, coated with flour (or potato starch), then deep fried to a crunchy and crispy golden brown.
+It is usually made with chicken thighs with the skin on, coated with potato starch, then deep fried to a crunchy and crispy golden brown.
 It is served on a bed of lettuce, with a superb tasting Yurinchi sauce poured over it, and then topped with loads of sliced scallions!

 We enjoyed the Yurinchi Chicken at this small izakaya in Narita, Japan.
-The name of the izakaya, which is a Japanese bar where small snacks are served alongside and to accompany alcoholic drinks, is Tanoshiya.
+Tanoshiya is the name of the izakaya.
+An izakaya is a Japanese bar where small snacks are served alongside and to accompany alcoholic drinks.
 Along with great food, we made some new friends and had a LOAD of fun!

 You may ask what Bali feather dumplings are?
 "Bali Hane Gyoza", a specialty of "Tanoshiya", is an original gyoza made entirely by hand, not only its skin but also its contents outside is crispy and the inside is full of gravy (from the Tanoshiya website).
 Since the taste and garlic are effective, please enjoy it simply with vinegar and citron."
 They were EXQUISITE!

 Ingredients You Will Need To Make Yurinchi Chicken